 News & Events

-The new requirements effectively call for a certificate from the point of origin - in the case of U.S. shipments, from the U.S. Department of Agriculture (USDA) - guaranteeing that the shipment is free of the biotech trait.
+The new requirements call for a certification from the U.S government guaranteeing that the shipment is free of the biotech trait MIR 162.

 Word from the Ground